-An officer may, wherever it is necessary to bring up arrears of work or to meet pressure of business, be required to perform duty outside the usual hours.
-Every officer shall, where such requirement is reasonable, remain after the usual hours of duty to complete work considered necessary to be done on the same day.

-- 23.2 Payment of claims for overtime shall be made only if the overtime in question was authorised by CSIRO. - 23.3 The following officers are not entitled to payment for overtime: - officers whose salary (including any allowance in the nature of salary) is greater than the maximum salary for CSOF Level 4 (as specified in Schedule 7); - officers whose hours of attendance cannot be definitely determined such as officers whose duties comprise caretaking work; and - officers who do not record their attendance.

-23.4 Overtime calculation
+- 23.1 An officer may, wherever it is necessary to bring up arrears of work or to meet pressure of business, be required to perform duty outside the usual hours.
+Every officer shall, where such requirement is reasonable, remain after the usual hours of duty to complete work considered necessary to be done on the same day. - 23.2 Payment of claims for overtime shall be made only if the overtime in question was authorised by CSIRO. - 23.3 The following officers are not entitled to payment for overtime: - officers whose salary (including any allowance in the nature of salary) is greater than the maximum salary for CSOF Level 4 (as specified in Schedule 6); - officers whose hours of attendance cannot be definitely determined such as officers whose duties comprise caretaking work; and - officers who do not record their attendance. - 23.4 Overtime calculation

-The weekly hours of duty for overtime calculation will be 36 \(^3\)4 hours.
+The weekly hours of duty for overtime calculation will be 36 3/4 hours.
 Overtime will be calculated on the number of hours and minutes of overtime performed.

-- 23.5 The following allowances are included in salary for overtime purposes:

-- Enhanced responsibility allowance (ERA);

-- AAHL site allowance;

-- Overpaid allowance; and

-- Superior performance rating (premium step).

-23.6 Overtime duty and rates of pay
+- 23.5 The following allowances are included in salary for overtime purposes: - Enhanced Responsibilities Allowance (ERA); - Australian Centre for Disease Preparedness (ACDP) site allowance; - Overpaid allowance; and - Superior performance rating (premium step). - 23.6 Overtime duty and rates of pay